gkumarg/zipcode_time_series/README.md

 # Forecasting National Home Values through Time Series Analysis

 Using Facebook Prophet and ARIMA time series models to analyze and forecast US nationwide median home values by ZIP code.
+There is an associated blog post describing the results [here](https://medium.com/@wvsharber/forecasting-national-home-values-through-time-series-analysis-924ac911c5a4).

 ## Project Summary
 ### Methodology